Southwark Playhouse

-Southwark Playhouse is a theatre in London, located between Borough and Elephant and Castle tube stations.
+Southwark Playhouse is a theatre in London with two venues, both located between Borough and Elephant and Castle tube stations.

 History

 The Southwark Playhouse Theatre Company was founded in 1993 by Juliet Alderdice and Tom Wilson.
 They identified the need for a high quality accessible theatre which would also act as a major resource for the community.
 They leased a disused workshop in a then comparatively neglected part of Southwark and turned it into a flexible theatre space.

 The theatre quickly put down strong roots in Southwark, developing an innovative, free-at-source education programme.
 It has worked closely with teachers, Southwark Borough Council, businesses and government agencies to improve educational achievement and raise aspirations.
 This programme is in great demand and attracts substantial funding each year.

 Over the next fifteen years the theatre established itself as one of London's leading studio theatres, presenting high quality work by new and emerging theatre practitioners.
 Under successive artistic directors, Mehmet Ergen (now Artistic Director of the Arcola Theatre), Erica Whyman (subsequently Artistic Director of the Northern Stage Company and deputy Artistic Director of the Royal Shakespeare Company), Thea Sharrock and Gareth Machin (now Artistic Director of Salisbury Playhouse), it has become an indispensable part of small-scale fringe theatre in London.
 Its venue hire rates remain among the lowest and therefore the most competitive in London theatre, providing the opportunity to host the best of the emerging companies based in or visiting the capital.

 Southwark Playhouse has moved venues twice in its 20-year history.
 After leaving its original home in Southwark Bridge Road in 2006, the theatre operated in vaults beneath platform one of London Bridge railway station, accessed from Tooley Street, from 2007 until early 2013.
-Since early 2013 the theatre has been based at 77-85 Newington Causeway, and plans to move to a new permanent venue on Newington Butts by 2021, as well as a smaller satellite venue on the site of its earlier London Bridge location.
+Since early 2013 the theatre has been based at 77-85 Newington Causeway.

+As of 2025 Southwark Playhouse has two venues in the Elephant & Castle area, Southwark Playhouse Borough (still based in 77-85 Newington Causeway) and Southwark Playhouse Elephant (located at Dante Place).

+Since 2009, the Playhouse also offers an opportunity to develop to young people (between the age of 11 and 18) living in the areas of Southwark, Lambeth and Lewisham, coming part of YoCo, their Young People Company.

+The Playhouse also has an acting group for people aged 65 and over (the Elders Company) performing short plays onstage and a People's Company for anyone aged 25 or over.